 Cancer Research in Dresden

-A consortium comprised of the German Cancer Research Center (DKFZ), HZDR, the University Hospital and TU Dresden will extend Dresden in the coming years to become a partner location for the National Center for Tumor Diseases (NCT), which is located in Heidelberg.
+The University Hospital, TU Dresden and HZDR, together with the German Cancer Research Center (DKFZ), will extend Dresden in the coming years to become a partner location for the National Center for Tumor Diseases (NCT), which is located in Heidelberg.
 Dresden therefore occupies a central position in German cancer medicine and will substantially expand its research endeavors.
-Together with the Heidelberg facility, advances in research will be rapidly transferred to concrete therapeutic approaches.
+Together with the Heidelberg colleagues, advances in research will be rapidly transferred to concrete therapeutic approaches.

 HZDR, TU Dresden and the University Hospital are organized within the German Cancer Consortium (DKTK), representing a DKTK partner location in the city of Dresden.
-The research focus at the Dresden partner location lies in radiation oncology.
-Coordination is overseen by Prof. Mechthild Krause, director of OncoRay and NCT Dresden.
-Prof. Krause is also director of the HZDR Institute of Radiooncology and the Clinic for Radiotherapy and Radiation Oncology at the University Hospital Dresden.
+The research focus in Dresden lies in radiation oncology.
+Coordination is overseen by Prof. Mechthild Krause, Director of OncoRay and NCT Dresden.
+Prof. Krause is also Director of the HZDR Institute of Radiooncology – OncoRay and the Clinic for Radiotherapy and Radiation Oncology at the University Hospital Dresden.

 All fields of medicine are represented “under one roof” at the University Cancer Center Dresden (UCC).
 The UCC therefore can offer comprehensive and multidisciplinary care.
 It is equipped with state-of-the-art technology required for the diagnosis and treatment of all types of tumors.
 The UCC is a joint establishment of the University Hospital and the Faculty of Medicine Carl Gustav Carus at the Technische Universität Dresden.